 Admission requirements & costs

 Applicants to the certificate program are classified as Category 1 or Category 2.
 Category 1 applicants have a completed degree and must meet the criteria outlined below.
 Category 2 applicants are attending a partner institution and must meet criteria as established by the partner institution.

-The curriculum and delivery of this certificate is currently being reviewed and may change beginning Fall 2016.
-If approved, the Athletic Therapy Certificate will be delivered over two years.
+The curriculum and delivery of this certificate was recently reviewed and as a result the Athletic Therapy Certificate is now delivered over two years.

 Category 1 Applicants